 Open 8.00am – 4.00pm daily.
 Closed Saturdays and Sundays.

-Levuka is a port of entry into Fiji and clearance for yachts and boats is easily arranged during normal working hours -call ahead if entering harbor after normal hours.
+Levuka is a port of entry into Fiji and clearance for yachts and boats is easily arranged during normal working hours – call ahead if entering the harbor after normal hours.
 Bunkering, watering facilities, and ships’ supplies are available.

 As Levuka is an official Port of Entry, there is a Fiji Immigration office in town.
 They clear arriving ship or yacht crew as well as handle any other visa and immigration issues.
 Most Passport holders get on arrival 4 months tourist visa.